 Non-employee directors of the Company are eligible to participate in the Directors Plan.
 A total of 100,000 shares of Common Stock are reserved for issuance to eligible directors pursuant to the Directors Plan.
 The plan is administered by the Administrator.
 On the date on which an eligible director is elected a director (or, with respect to eligible directors on the date the plan was adopted by the Board, the date of such adoption), the director is granted a ten year non-qualified stock option (an "Initial Option") to acquire 20,000 shares.
 Thereafter, on the first business day after the Company's annual meeting of shareholders, an eligible director will be granted a ten year option (an "Annual Option") to acquire 1,000 shares.
 The exercise price of all such options is the fair market value of the shares on the grant date.
-Initial Options generally are exercisable immediately with respect to 25% of the shares subject to the option upon the first, second, third and fourth anniversaries of the grant date.
-Annual Options granted before the closing of this offering will become exercisable with respect to the option upon the first, second, third and fourth anniversaries of the grant date.
+Initial Options generally are exercisable immediately with respect to 25% of the shares subject to the option, and become exercisable with respect to the remaining shares subject to the option upon the first, second, third and fourth anniversaries of the grant date; Initial Options granted before the closing of this offering will become exercisable with respect to 25% of the shares subject to the option upon the closing of this offering, and with respect to the remaining shares subject to the option on each of the first, second, third and fourth anniversaries of the grant date.
 Annual Options become exercisable with respect to 25% of the shares subject to the option on each of the first, second, third and fourth anniversaries of the grant date.
-Annual Options become exercisable with respect to 25% of the anniversaries of the grant date.
-Annual Options become exercisable with respect to 25% of the anniversaries of the grant date.
-Annual Option on each of the first, second, third and fourth anniversaries of the grant date.
-Annual Option on each of the first, second, third and fourth anniversaries of the grant date.
-Annual Option on each of the first, second, third and fourth anniversaries of the shares subject to the option on each of the first, second, third and fourth anniversaries of the shares subject to the option on each of the first, second, third and fourth anniversaries of the shares subject to the